lavicx/100-days-of-code/log.md

 ### Day 2: December 30, 2017

-**Today's Progress**: Worked on Python in codeacademy and ended at Python syntax.
+**Today's Progress**: Worked on Python in codeacademy and ended at Unit 2.

 **Thoughts**: I enjoyed getting the concepts but I don't really understand when and why I would apply them.
 Perhaps this is why it is suggested that we work on projects as we learn.
+Definitely need to put together a schedule to know what I'm heading towards.

 **Link(s) to work**: